"Arrayed in kaleidoscopic

 |photos: Rick Foster

-Many new beer cans are making their appearances on the museum shelves (we're at over 5500)!
-You can now follow the East Taunton
+Many new beer cans are making their appearances on the museum shelves (we're at close to 6000)!
+You can now follow the East

 Thanks to Reader's Digest for including our humble Beer Can Museum in a fun quiz on page 160 (May 08 issue) - and to the folks